 A manufacturer of homogenized cigar wrappers, a product commonly referred to as "blunt wraps," is challenging the taxability of its product.
 The Division maintains that homogenized cigar wraps are not exempt as cigars, and instead qualify as a tobacco product under s.
 210.25(11), F.S.

-The following case was filed in 2014 and involves the same cigar wrap issue: \Brandy's Products, Inc. v.
+The following cases were filed in 2014 and 2015 and involve the same cigar wrap issue:

+Brandy's Products, Inc. v.
 DBPR, DOAH, Case No.: 14-3496